THE QATSPY® Quapaw Athletic & Tactical Sportswear Performance Yarak Outfitter’s

 1.14 The significant advantage of golf and basic yoga is they do not require special athletic skills or ability start.
 These can be acquired with time.
 Both golf and yoga can be presented in an incremental based training format.
 Military personnel are very familiar with basic training and advanced training techniques presented in an incremental process, or by-the-numbers.
-Incremental (step-by-step) training format is the basis of Operation DOG TAG that includes a simple technique of incorporating a baseball-style golf swing technique and swing mechanics.
+Incremental (step-by-step) training format is the basis of Operation DOG TAGS that includes a simple technique of incorporating a baseball-style golf swing technique and swing mechanics.
 This baseball-style golf swing technique syncs the golfer’s elbows with their shoulders to create a significant mechanical advantage.
 This is shown above.
 This was a similar technique that Arnold Palmer gave President Eisenhower before a Pro-Am that significantly improved the President’s golf game.

 1.2 The incremental training used in Operation DOG-TAG